olinjs/olinjs/lessons/05-flex-burger-help/README.md

 * `/kitchen` =>
   * Shows a list of all pending orders.
   * A `completed` button beside each order that tells the server the order is complete.
 Clicking this should remove the order from the list of orders without refreshing the page.

+If you want to challenge yourself, feel free to add additional functionalities to your burger application.
+Even though we haven't talked too much about CSS, if you're interested in beautifying your app, feel free to do so (bootstrap might be a good start if you aren't too familiar with styling).

+When you're finished, fill out the [Homework 5 Submission Survey] (https://docs.google.com/forms/d/e/1FAIpQLSfa_Ia5YbvwsdJ8qfe0-i3Fi-KFsgdbwiczYpR4fe7tvxCQsw/viewform).